kenatiod/MUT/Understanding Machine Understanding.md

 Anh leaned back in her ergonomic chair, her brow furrowed in concentration.
 She absentmindedly twirled a strand of her curly hair around her finger, a habit she'd had since childhood.
 After a moment of contemplation, she turned to Bassam, her eyes sparkling with the excitement of a new idea.

-"You know, Bassam," she began, her voice carrying a mix of curiosity and concern, "I've been mulling over CASPAR's comments about the potential risks of advanced AI falling into recursive loops of 'thinking about thinking.'
+"You know," she began, her voice carrying a mix of curiosity and concern, "I've been mulling over CASPAR's comments about the potential risks of advanced AI falling into recursive loops of 'thinking about thinking.'
 It's been keeping me up at night."

-Bassam, who had been tinkering with a small robotic arm on his desk, set down his tools and swiveled his chair to face Anh.
+Bassam, who had been tinkering with a small robotic arm on his desk, put down his tools and swiveled his chair to face Anh.
 His usually jovial face took on a more serious expression as he considered her words.

 "Ah yes, the dangers of unconstrained hyper-metacognition," he replied, stroking his neatly trimmed beard.
 "It's a valid concern as we develop AI architectures with greater self-reflective and abstract reasoning capabilities.
 I've had similar thoughts myself."